Ulises961/Touristic-information/report.md

 ### Ulises

-# Challenges faced
+#### Challenges faced

-- Setting the instance of the Retriever class so that it requests a simoultaneously different subsets of activities.
+*Setting the instance of the Retriever class so that it requests a simoultaneously different subsets of activities.
-- Accessing a list of future elements and retrieving those that have already completed the task.
+*Accessing a list of future elements and retrieving those that have already completed the task.

+#### Tools used during the project

+Athough not used in the final version of the project, during its development several tools were used and studied while coming up with solution to the different tasks posed.
+Below there is a list of the tools used along the way
+*Http libraries
+*Multithreading patterns
+*Lambda expresions
+*Streams